Master of Science

 Delay of Publication

 This study tested whether long-term endurance training in older adults (ET; n = 15, 55 ± 4 years, relative VO2max = 50 ± 8 ml/kg/min) would alter cardiovagal control and preserve the cortical autonomic network compared to age-matched controls (CON; n = 15, 56 ± 4 years, relative VO2max = 37 ± 9 ml/kg/min).
 The hypothesis predicts 1) altered deactivation patterns of the ventral medial prefrontal cortex (vMPFC) in response to isometric hand grip (IHG) and 2) greater indices of cardiovagal control; a) increased baroreflex sensitivity at rest, b) greater heart rate change (ΔHR) and c) reductions in high frequency heart rate variability (ΔHF HRV) in the ET group.
 Functional magnetic resonance imaging was utilized to observe BOLD signal changes.
 There was no difference in measured indices of cardiovagal control between groups and both exhibited vMPFC deactivation with IHG.
 Overall, ET does not preserve cortical functional patterns in the older brain or enhance cardiovagal control compared to age-matched controls.

 Luchyshyn, Torri A., "Neuroprotective Effects of Long-term Endurance Training on the Cortical Autonomic Network in the Aging Brain" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 891.